MitchellGerdisch/pulumi-play/aws-api/README.md

 - Deploy DynamoDB
   - Prepopulate it with some data
 - Deploy API gateway
+  - Define a route for the GET method as described in the guide.
-  - Use a Lambda event handler for the API
+  - Use a Lambda event handler to process the API request and interact with the DynamoDB backend.
   - Enable an API key